kennedymj97/msc-2048-ai/Notes.md

 ### 22/07/2020
 **TODO:**
-[] Add new attributes: is column monotonic, is largest tile in corner [] Start looking into and planning diss
+[x] Add new attributes: is column monotonic, is largest tile in corner [] Start looking into and planning diss
-[] Add the option of 99% confidence interval to Mann Whitney U test [] Fix evaluation of strategies from file
+[x] Add the option of 99% confidence interval to Mann Whitney U test [] Fix evaluation of strategies from file
+[] Try using generics instead of trait objects functions that take an AI [] Ordering not important for ban rules, don't need to permutate to get all possible orderings [] Write formal description of language